ototadana/sd-face-editor/README.md

 ### Denoising strength for the entire image (0.0-1.0)
 Denoising strength when inpainting to blend the new face with the whole image.
+If the border lines are too prominent, increase this value.

 This is the parameter for [step-5](#step-5).

+### Save Original Image (txt2img only)
+Specify whether to save the image before modification.

+### Show intermediate steps (img2img only)
+Specifies whether to display images of detected faces and masks.